MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 Dual Xeon E5-2697V2's.
 I have absolutely no clue if this is legit or not as there are not even any ads, but I have made a throwaway email and am pending for a server.
 I will note, storage is 10GB.
 It's free so you can't really complain though.

+| [Host Unlimited](https://host-unlimited.de/minecraft-server-mieten) : Host Unlimited is a Germany based host which offers hosting on unknown "Intel i7 / i9 / Xeon
+or AMD Ryzen 9 / Epyc" CPUs.
+So basically, whatever they can resell.
+The 150GB of storage provided with servers is nice though.
+They also have a Premium plan for an extra
+$3.60, but it just has "Anti-Lag-Technology", a "Premium Hostnode". amd priority support.
+They also charge $1.20 per month to remove an ad for the host from your server name in the server list.
+What... ?
+High price, check.
+No transparency, check.
+Charging for random stuff, check.
+Definitely a host you should avoid.
+Please Note: This host's site is in German.
+I don't speak German.
+This information may be correct, it may not be.
+I don't know.

 | [Humble Servers](https://humbleservers.com/minecraft.html) : HumbleServers offers hosting for $0.75 per GB on their Budget plans and $2 per GB on their
 Supreme plans (their Asia Supreme plans are $3 per GB).
 They offer Europe and North America location for the Budget plan and North America, Europe, and Asia locations for Supreme.
 Budget Europe runs Ryzen 5 3600's and Budget North America runs unnamed Xeon E5's.
 Supreme Europe runs Ryzen 9 5950X's,